Advertisement

 September 20 offers a mandate to catch a wave—or just embrace surf culture all along the coast

-Surfing is California’s official state sport, and now it has its own holiday: September 20 is California Surfing Day, and is being celebrated for the first time in 2018.
+Surfing is California’s official state sport, and since 2018 it has had its own holiday—California Surfing Day—on September 20.
 September is a pretty perfect time to celebrate, when sunny days and warm waters are still plentiful up and down the coastline.
 Make the most of the day by planning a trip to one of these iconic surfing towns, listed south to north, which offer cool things to do in the days around California Surfing Day and beyond.

 La Jolla: Take a weekend clinic